Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond: Homophily measures

-where we use the notation $\bar{p}(k) = \frac{D_k}{2|E|}$.
-We note that a similar measure has previously been used in graph analysis literature and is called \emph{assortativity coefficient}~\cite{newman2003mixing}.
-While assortativity is a general concept often applied to \emph{node degrees}, it reduces to~\eqref{eq:adjusted-homophily} when applied to discrete node attributes on undirected graphs.
-Unfortunately, this measure is rarely used in graph ML literature, while our theoretical analysis shows that it satisfies many desirable properties.
-Indeed, the following theorem holds.
+where we use the notation $\bar{p}(k) = \frac{D_k}{2|E|}$ (degree-weighted distribution of class labels).
+This measure is known in graph analysis literature as \emph{assortativity coefficient}~\cite{newman2003mixing}.
+While assortativity is a general concept that is often applied to \emph{node degrees}, it reduces to~\eqref{eq:adjusted-homophily} when applied to categorical node attributes on undirected graphs.
+Unfortunately, this measure is rarely used in graph ML literature (\citet{suresh2021breaking} is the only work we are aware of that uses it for measuring homophily), while our theoretical analysis shows that it satisfies many desirable properties.
+Indeed, the following theorem holds (see Appendix~\ref{app:adjusted-homophily} for the proof).

 \begin{theorem} Adjusted homophily satisfies maximal agreement, asymptotic constant baseline, and empty class tolerance.
 The minimal agreement is not satisfied.
-Moreover, this measure is monotone if $h_{adj} > \frac{\sum_i \bar{p}(i)^2}{\left(\sum_i \bar{p}(i)^2 + 1 \right)}$ and we note that the bound $\frac{\sum_i \bar{p}(i)^2}{\left(\sum_i \bar{p}(i)^2 + 1 \right)}$ is always smaller than 0.5.
+Moreover, this measure is monotone if $h_{adj} > \frac{\sum_i \bar{p}(i)^2}{\sum_i \bar{p}(i)^2 + 1}$ and we note that the bound $\frac{\sum_i \bar{p}(i)^2}{\sum_i \bar{p}(i)^2 + 1}$ is always smaller than 0.5.
 When $h_{adj}$ is small, counterexamples to monotonicity exist. \end{theorem}